nextflow-io/nextflow/docs/reference/stdlib.md

 `sendMail( [options] )`
 : Send an email.
 See {ref}`mail-page` for more information.

+`sleep( milliseconds )`
+: Sleep for the given number of milliseconds.

 `tuple( collection: List ) -> ArrayTuple`
 : Create a tuple object from the given collection.